mafudge/ist356/syllabus.md

 ### Attendance and Participation

 You are expected to attend and participate in every class session.
 If you must miss class, you are responsible for making up the work and catching up on what you missed.
 Do expect a pre-recorded lecture or instructor support if you miss class.
-A suggestion is to partnetr with a classmate to share notes from class.
+A suggestion is to partner with a classmate to share notes from class.

 ### Assignments